LauzHack/LauzHack.github.io/policies.md

 Depending on where you come from, you may need accommodation before or after the event.
 You can include the cost of hostels/hotels/AirBnB in the travel reimbursement up to the relevant limit, as described in the travel reimbursement section below.

-- Before the event for the Friday-Saturday night, we may be able to provide accommodation, although the details are still to be confirmed.Alternatively, please arrange your own stay
+- Before the event for the Friday-Saturday night, we may be able to provide accommodation, although the details are still to be confirmed.
+Alternatively, please arrange your own stay
 - During the event for the Saturday-Sunday night, we expect to have hostel rooms available for free on a first-come-first-served basis, although this is still to be confirmed
 - After the event for the Sunday-Monday night, if you have no travel options once the closing ceremony is over, please find your own accommodation